 - (a) Choice of Health Plans.
 Employees in this bargaining unit shall have a choice of enrolling themselves and their eligible dependents in any of the City sponsored medical, dental and vision plans.
 Each plan shall offer an employee only, employee plus one (1) and employee plus two (2) or more dependents coverage.
 The City shall offer two (2) or more medical plans to regular status employees. - (b) Eligibility.
-Employees shall become eligible for mMedical, dDental, and vVision insurance on the first day of the month following date of hire.
-An eligible employee and eligible dependent may be enrolled in a City offered medical plan either as a subscriber in a City offered medical plan or, as the dependent spouse/registered domestic partner or another eligible City employee, but not both.
-If an employee is also eligible to cover their dependent child, the child will be allowed to enroll as a dependent on only one (1) employee plan (i.e., an employee and his or hertheir dependent cannot be covered by more than one (1) City-offered health plan).

-(c) City Contribution Towards the Cost of Insurance Programs. :

-- 1.(1) Effective upon the first full pay period following approval by the City Council on its regular agenda in accordance with the Ralph M. Brown Act July 1, 2022, the City shall contribute the following: - a. up to \$697.00657 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,265.001,192 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. c. up to \$1,685.001,588 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.
+Employees shall become eligible for medical, dental, and vision insurance on the first day of the month following date of hire.
+An eligible employee and eligible dependent may be enrolled in a City offered medical plan either as a subscriber in a City offered medical plan or as the dependent spouse/registered domestic partner or another eligible City employee, but not both.
+If an employee is also eligible to cover their dependent child, the child will be allowed to enroll as a dependent on only one (1) employee plan (i.e., an employee and their dependent cannot be covered by more than one (1) City-offered health plan). - (c) City Contribution Towards the Cost of Insurance Programs. - (1) Effective July 1, 2022, the City shall contribute the following: - a. up to \$697.00 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,265.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. up to \$1,685.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.